malayh/test-cbh/Refactoring.md

 ## Your Explanation Here
 - Extracted methods `makeHash` to make the code more readable and to make it easier to test.
+- Extracted method `makeCandidate` to isolate the logic of creating a candidate.
 - Eliminated `else` blocks.
 I strongly prefer not using `else` blocks as much as possible and use the flow control as one of the conditional branch of execution.
 This makes the code more readable and easier to follow.